edwardbturner/LLM-colours/README.md

     - 19:30 have it working locally for gpt2-small, plot shows nothing clear, will try gemma 2B now

 UPDATE 2:
-    - 19:50 run on gemma-2B, nothing clear again, time to switch to pre-trained SAE!
+    - 19:50 run on gemma-2B, nothing clear again although bit clearer grouping than gpt2 (especially in later layers), time to switch to pre-trained SAE!
+Just before that going to try gemma-9B, yeh okay